Rodrigo Tovar Pupo

-Rodrigo Tovar Pupo, (aka Jorge 40 his nom de guerre; born 19 November 1960) was born in Valledupar, Colombia.
+Rodrigo Tovar Pupo, (also known as Jorge 40, his nom de guerre; born 19 November 1960) was born in Valledupar, Colombia.
 He was the leader of the Northern Bloc of the United Self-Defense Forces of Colombia.
 He demobilized with his two thousand men strong group on March 10, 2006 in La Mesa, Department of Cesar.

 A laptop computer belonging to Tovar contained information on over 550 murders and started the 2006 Para-political scandal in which several congressmen have been indicted for corruption.

 From cattle owner and farmer, member of Fenalce and Fedearroz and a public official, pass to command 4500 men of the Northern Bloc that dominate the territories of Cesar, La Guajira, Magdalena, Atlántico and part of both Santander and Norte de Santander Departments.